 Project companies licensed for mining must pay royalties to the state based on the price, deposit, quality, kind of minerals, and mining conditions.
 The current royalty rates for exploiting natural resources range from 1% to 29% for various types of metal minerals, non-metal minerals, crude oil, natural gas, and coal gas.
-However, the Prime Minister's Decision No. 334/QD-TTg dated 1 April 2023 made reviewing and adjusting royalties on some minerals a priority.
+However, the Prime Minister's Decision No. 334/QD-TTg dated 1 April 2023 ("Decision 334") made reviewing and adjusting royalties on some minerals a priority.
+In this regard, the Ministry of Natural Resources and Environment promulgated Decision No. 2455/QD-BTNMT dated 25 August 2023 promulgating plans for implementation of geological and mineral strategies and mining industry to 2030, with a vision to 2045, which sets out a number of goals to update the regulatory framework on geology, minerals, and mining industry in Vietnam.